gruhn/vue-qrcode-reader/README.md

 <qrcode-reader :video-constraints="{ facingMode: 'user' }"></qrcode-reader>
 ```

-:point_right: If you change this property after initialization, a new camera stream will be requested and the `init` event will be emitted again.
+> If you change this property after initialization, a new camera stream will be requested and the `init` event will be emitted again.

 # Installation